Azure-Samples/active-directory-xamarin-native-v2/3-With-Intune MAM/README.md

 #### [iOS only] Step 4d: Register a URL Scheme
 MSAL.NET uses URLs to invoke the broker and then return the broker response back to your app.
 To finish the round trip, you need to register a URL scheme for your app in the `Info.plist` file.

 The `CFBundleURLSchemes` name must include `msauth.` as a prefix, followed by your `CFBundleURLName`.
+This should be the first entry.

 `$"msauth.(BundleId)"`
+It also requires additional entry for `msauth.com.microsoft.intunemam`

 **For example:**
 `msauth.com.yourcompany.xforms`